 - the House makes its decision

 Generally speaking, procedural motions are moved without notice, cannot be amended or debated, and must be voted on immediately.

-Notice—that is, advance warning of what is to be considered—is necessary to avoid decisions being taken without the prior knowledge of Members.
-A Member gives notice of his or her intention to move a motion by giving a copy to the Clerk in the Chamber.
+Notice—advance warning of what is to be considered.
+It is necessary to avoid decisions being taken without the prior knowledge of Members.
+A Member gives notice of their intention to move a motion or present a bill by giving a copy to the Clerk in the Chamber.
 The notice is printed in the Notice Paper for the next sitting.

 The ‘question’—the question is the matter before the House for decision at any time.
 Only one question can be considered by the House at one time.
 When the question is first proposed to the House by the Chair it is the same as the motion moved—that is, ‘That the motion be agreed to’.
 When the question is finally put to the House for decision it may be different from the original motion, depending on whether amendments have been agreed to.

 Amendments—an amendment to a motion may propose to omit, insert or add words.
 If amendments to the motion are moved they are dealt with separately, in turn, with a question being put ‘That the amendment be agreed to’ or similar.
 Amendments may be made to amendments.

 Debate—Although ‘debate’ is often loosely used to cover all speeches made in the course of parliamentary proceedings, strictly speaking it is a technical term meaning more than just discussion.
 ‘Debate’ is the proceedings between the moving of a motion and the putting of the question by the Chair for a vote—in essence, the argument for and against a motion.
 Some proceedings are not included in this definition of debate as there is no motion before the House for decision, for example the discussion of a matter of public importance and Question Time.